KhronosGroup/Vulkan-ValidationLayers/docs/gpu_validation.md

   * Update (write) the descriptor set with the memory info
   * Check to see if the layout for the pipeline just bound is using our selected bind index
   * If no conflict, add an additional command to the command buffer to bind our descriptor set at our selected index
-* Record the above objects in the per-CB state
+* Record the above objects in the per-CB state;
 Note that the Draw and Dispatch calls include vkCmdDraw, vkCmdDrawIndexed, vkCmdDrawIndirect, vkCmdDrawIndexedIndirect, vkCmdDispatch, vkCmdDispatchIndirect, and vkCmdTraceRaysNV.

 #### GpuPreCallRecordFreeCommandBuffers